-I shook my head, but answered, “with Love, we are always safe.”
+I shook my head.
+“With Love, we are always safe.”

 I told them I loved them, I told them I cared for them, I kissed their faces, and I smiled.
 They spotted the slide and swings in the park and begged for a moment to play.
 I swallowed my terror and watched their beautiful faces light up as we played in that ghost of a park, breathing life into it.

-Oblivious to the horror behind them, they reminded me of the Love that was lost, and the world that once was.
+Oblivious to the horror behind them, they reminded me of lost Love, and the world that once was.
 A world based on Truth.
 They reminded me of the Love that continued to live and would not abide by this injustice.
 There would be a great and mighty hell to pay when this was over.
 Love may be loving, but it is just and righteous, too.
-That is why Love is stronger than the grave and cannot be quenched by many waters—or many tears.
+Love was stronger than the grave and could not be quenched by many waters—or many tears.

 I laughed through my crying, I held them close and enjoyed every moment, despite the plan of Enrichment.

 My fingers tingled, the air thickened, Enrichment pressed on my skin.
-I gathered my children into my arms and sat with them.
+I gathered my children into my arms and sat.
 We closed our eyes and faced Enrichment with Love full in our hearts, surrounding us.

 The bond of the spirit of Love stretched across the world with our fellows in Love, and we knew we were not alone.
-Others were facing it, too.
+Others faced it, too.